 How can I prepare for camp?
 Start drinking water — a lot of water — several days prior to camp.
 You should also spend some time outside each day to help your body get used to the heat.
 Stock up on sunscreen and get a large water jug to bring each day (with your name on it in marker).
 You’ll drink more water during band camp than you ever thought possible.
 A 24-oz bottle won’t be nearly big enough for you!

 Why do I need a physical?
 Any athlete who participates in a school-related sport must have a physical before being able to participate.
 Marching band was added to that list a few years ago, which makes sense because it’s much more physically demanding than people might realize.
 A sports physical is good for one year; if you play a sport in addition to participating in marching band, you can use the same physical for both during the same school year.
-Click here for the Union Grove athletics forms.
-You’ll need to print the “Physical Form” and have your physician complete all the pages with you.
+Forms are available on our Documents page.
+Your physician will need to complete all pages of the physical form with you.

 What do I bring to camp?
 The most important thing is that you have your instrument and that it’s in good working condition.
 Please have any repairs done well in advance of camp.
 Have a good supply of reeds, valve oil, pencils or any other supplies in your case.

 Do I bring my own meals?
 This depends on the day.
-For the first week of camp (July 11-15), you’ll need to bring your lunch.
-On the dates of July 18-21, lunch will be provided by the Band Boosters and local restaurants (camp ends around noon on Friday, July 22, so you won’t eat lunch during camp that day).
-You’ll have a dinner break on those dates (July 18-21) to leave school and get something to eat (and maybe jump in a pool to cool off) before returning for the evening practice.
+For the first week of camp , you’ll need to bring your lunch.
+During the second full week of camp, lunch will be provided by the Band Boosters and local restaurants (camp ends around noon on Friday so you won’t eat lunch during camp that day).
+You’ll have a dinner break Monday-Thursday afternoons to leave school and get something to eat (and maybe jump in a pool to cool off) before returning for the evening practice at 6 p.m.

 What do I wear?
 Cool, comfortable clothes and broken-in athletic shoes.
 No flip flops, sandals, Chacos, Toms, etc., are allowed.
 A hat or visor is also a good idea; some students bring bandanas or small towels to soak in water and wrap around their necks to help stay cool.
 Once school starts, you’ll need to wear a white t-shirt to practice (either solid white or with minimum colors/artwork).
 That makes it easier for Mr. Kramer to see the drill formations as you practice.

 What is mini-camp?
-The first Saturday after school starts, we have mini-camp for much of the day.
+The first Saturday after school starts, we have mini-camp for much of the day (usually 9 a.m.-4 p.m.).
 It’s a time to get intense work done on the halftime show, plus we have our group picture made for the football program.
 You’ll need to wear black shorts and your marching band t-shirt for the picture.
-A change for 2016: The football team has its first scrimmage that night, and it’s a home game.
-That will affect the hours of mini-camp; it will probably start later than in years past so you’ll finish near game time and can enjoy the scrimmage.
+You’ll also need to bring your own lunch for that day.
 Watch for information from Mr. Kramer about specific times.

 What’s the schedule once school starts?
 Marching band rehearsals are on Monday, Tuesday and Thursday during football season from 3:45 until 6:15 p.m (with the exception of the first day of school — we don’t practice that afternoon).
 Once we’ve finished competitions and the season is winding down, the band usually rehearses only one day a week.